HappyHealthy Kitchen

 - Peanuts and pecans are easy to use in family menus

-- Look for nuts and seeds at local stands and You-Pick Farms to improve quality and save money
+- Look for nuts and seeds at farmer's markets

 - When buying peanut butter, avoid added salt or sugar